Xylopyrographer/STAC/Documentation/Peripheral Mode Application Note.md

-# Peripheral Mode Application Note
+## Peripheral Mode Application Note

 As described in the *STAC User's Guide*, STAC software starting with version 1.10 adds a Peripheral Mode of operation.

-This note goes into what happens behind the scenes with the STAC running a version of software that implements Peripheral Mode: during startup; when operating as a peripheral; and also when in its normal operating state.
+This note goes into what happens behind the scenes with the STAC running a version of software implementing Peripheral Mode: during startup; when operating as a peripheral; and also when in its normal operating state.
-<br><br>

-### Initiating Client Mode
+### Initiating Peripheral Mode

 A STAC is placed into Peripheral Mode by:

 1. Placing a jumper wire between G22 and G33 on the ATOM rear header block.
 1. Applying power either via its USB port or a cable connecting its GROVE port to the GROVE port of another STAC.
-Do one or the other, not both.
+Do one or the other, never both.

 When powered up or when reset, the STAC configures G22 as an output pin and G33 as an input pin (with weak pull down).
 It then toggles the state of G22 in a sequence and confirms that G33 follows.
 If G33 follows throughout the entire sequence, it is assumed the "Peripheral Mode jumper" is in place.